callstack/repack/website/docs/code-splitting/usage.md

 ```

 For each file in the dynamic `import(...)` function a new chunk will be created - those chunks will
-be a remote chunks by default.
+be remote chunks by default.

 :::tip